Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

         * Creeping Chaos will keep the same paperdoll appearance as the original Chaos
         * Improved Kitthix was lacking a generic attack script
-        * Improved Ankheg Plate Mail shhould be unusable by Shamans and Archers
+        * Improved Ankheg Plate Mail should be unusable by Shamans and Archers
         * Ring of Elemental Mastery will charm any fire, earth, or air elementals; the EE description only listed earth
-        * The monetary value of the upgraded archmai robes were less than the original robes
+        * The monetary value of the upgraded archmagi robes were less than the original robes
         * Cleaned up some duplicate effects in the Shield of Harmony +3
         * Staff of Elemental Mastery now uses the same sleep cloud projectile as